 Migrant rescue on the high seas

+Mamahba, 17, from Guinea is covered with thermal blankets aboard the former fishing trawler Golfo Azzurro of tmore

+Sub-Saharan migrants are seen aboard an overcrowded raft, as one of them uses a bucket to remove water from thmore

-A migrant reacts aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Arms after more
+Sub-Saharan migrants rest aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Open Armore

+Nadia, 42, from Morocco cries while praying next to her son Sofian, 24, following a rescue operation.
+REUTERS/more

+A migrant, covered with a thermal blanket, gazes at the sea aboard the former fishing trawler Golfo Azzurro ofmore

+A migrant is helped by rescuers during a rescue operation by the Spanish NGO Proactiva Open Arms.
+REUTERS/Giormore

+A wounded migrant reacts as he is carried by two fellow migrants during a rescue operation.
+REUTERS/Giorgos Momore

-104 sub-Saharan migrants are seen aboard an overcrowded raft as a rescuer (R) of the Spanish NGO Proactiva Opemore
+Sub-Saharan migrants are seen aboard an overcrowded raft during a rescue operation.
+REUTERS/Giorgos Moutafis

-Mata, 23, who's from Nigeria, tries to recover after fainting during a rescue operation of 104 sub-Saharan migmore

-Migrants are covered with thermal blankets following a rescue operation of 104 sub-Saharan migrants aboard an more
+Alaedba, 20, from Senegal, sits aboard the former fishing trawler Golfo Azzurro of the Spanish NGO Proactiva Omore

 次のスライドショー